-(From the main tunnel at the Middlemarch mine they went in 300 feet where, at this point they sank an incline shaft to the 7th level, from the incline shaft the main tunnel was driven in a southerly direction for an additional 80 feet, this drift could possibly be much longer, but now en's as an underground lake, 50 feet wide and '00 feet long, and full of water, one place where the glory hole could be measured, the de th was 38 feet.
+(From the main tunnel at the Hiddlemarch mine they went in 300 feet where, at this point they sank an incline shaft to the 7% level, from the incline shaft the main tunnel was driven in a southerly direction for an additional 80 feet, this drift could possibly be much longer, but now en's as an underground lake, 50 feet wide and 90 feet long, and full of water, one place where the glory hole could be measured, the death was 38 feet.
 A drift driven in a westerly direction fr m the glory hole lake and also full of water, is f an unknown length.
-Lest of the incline shaft is a raise, or possibly a winz, this is also full of water.
-A drift driven in an easterly direction from the include shaft is closed by a cove in 65 feet from the incline shift.
+Jest of the incline shaft is a raise, or possibly a winz, this is also full of water.
+A drift driven in an easterly direction from the incluse shaft is clused by a cove in 65 feet from the incline shift.
 It this point a raise to the hoist room, in excellant condition, (the steam hoist there gives one the impression that this property was shut down only yesterday.) from the hoist room a 140 foot raise was driven on a near 60 degree incline to the surface, at this opening the large glory hole on the sarface, 36 feet wile and 47 feet long tops out to the easterly side of the mountain.
-About 3° feet down from the top of the glory hole, a drift was driven in a westerly direction in the ore body, length of this drift is not hown at this tire.
+About 3° feet down from the top of the glory hole, s drift was driven in a westerly direction in the ore body, length of this drift is not known at ture tize.

-There is a reported 3 1/2 miles of workings on these properties.)
+Phere is a reported 3 1/2 miles of w raings on these properties.)